ga-chicago/wdi5-course-notes/01_basics/create_move_files_in_terminal.md

 `rmdir` will remove folders but only if they're empty.
 If the folder contains files or other folders then you need to use the `rm -rf` command (the `rm` command with the `rf` flag).

+## echo and Redirection
+echo "This bookshelf flexes under the weight of the books it holds" > bookshelf.txt

+Using the closing angle bracket > in this way is called redirection.
+Every command that we run in the shell has an input, an output, an error output, and arguments/operands.
+We are saying: "Run echo with this string as an operand, and take the output and put it in a new file called bookshelf."
+Try running ls again, and cat our new file.

+Two angle brackets >> appends the string to the end of the file:

+## Piping
+These use the example we used earlier.
+Try cat books.txt(create it if you haven't), and cat books.txt | sort.
+The character | is called the pipe.
+We take the output from cat books.txt and send it through a pipe to sort.
+The output of cat books.txt becomes the input of sort.
+Now send the output of sort to a file:

+#Try This

+cat books.txt | sort

+#Try This

+cat books.txt | sort > sorted_books.txt

+#Try This

+cat books.txt | grep Mil

+See how we filtered out just the lines that contain Mil?
+Try grepping for something else.

 ## Try it yourself

 1. Create a folder named "zoo"